 3. Click Activate.

-The LoadMaster contacts the KEMP 360 Central server on the IP address and port specified and requests a license.
+The LoadMaster contacts the Kemp 360 Central server on the IP address and port specified and requests a license.
 The notice below then appears.

 To add the LoadMaster for management, select the LoadMaster and click the edit icon in the bottom left of the screen.